Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 </td>
 <td>
 Explains how to use error reporting APIs to handle errors in the host code.<br />
- <a href="./Hardware/Stage_1.md#XRT-error-handling-APIs">&nbsp; &nbsp; &nbsp; * XRT error handling APIs</a> - This method reports errors that can be detected during the XRT runtime function call or underneath driver, system, hardware, etc.<br />
+ <a href="./Hardware/Stage_1.md#XRT-error-handling-APIs">&nbsp; &nbsp; &nbsp; * XRT error handling APIs</a> - This method reports errors that can be detected during the XRT runtime function call or underneath driver, system,  and hardware.<br />
  <a href="./Hardware/Stage_1.md#Using-XBUtil">&nbsp; &nbsp; &nbsp; * Using XBUtil</a> - XButil error reporting can accumulate all the errors from various classes and sorts them by timestamp.<br />
 </td>
 </tr>